 Plan benefit provisions and employee contribution rates are established and may be amended by the Commission.
 The Plan provides certain postemployment medical, prescription drug, dental and vision benefits to management employees who have reached 20 years of service and are under age 60; benefit eligibility changes from 20 to 10 years for retirees 60 years of age or older.
-The Plan provides certain postemployment medical and prescription drug benefits to union employees who have reached 20 years of service and are under age 60; benefit eligibility changes from 20 to 10 years for retirees 60 years of age or older.
+The Plan provides certain postemployment medical and prescription drug benefits to union employees who have reached 20 years of service and are under age 60; benefit eligibility changes for service and are under age 60; benefit eligibility changes for service and are under age 60; benefit eligibility changes for service and are under age 60; benefit eligibility changes for service and are under age 60; benefit eligibility changes for service and are under age 60; benefit eligibility changes for service and are under age 60; benefit eligibility changes for service and are under age 60; benefit eligibility changes for service and are under age 60; benefit eligibility changes for service and are under age 60; benefit eligibility changes for service and are under age 60; benefit eligibility changes from 20 to 10 years for retirees 60 years of age or older.